La Música No Se Toca

-La Música No Se Toca (English: The music is not played) is the tenth studio album recorded by Spanish singer-songwriter Alejandro Sanz.
+La Música No Se Toca (English: The music is not touched) is the tenth studio album recorded by Spanish singer-songwriter Alejandro Sanz.
 It was produced by himself alongside Colombian Grammy award winner Julio C. Reyes.
 It was released by Universal Music Latino and Universal Music Spain on September 25, 2012.
 This album is the follow-up to the Grammy Award-winning album Paraíso Express (2009).
 It was nominated for Pop Album of the Year at the Premio Lo Nuestro 2013.